dundee/gdu/README.md

-  -X, --ignore-from string            Read absolute path patterns to ignore from file -f, --input-file string             Import analysis from JSON file -l, --log-file string               Path to a logfile (default "/dev/null") -m, --max-cores int                 Set max cores that GDU will use.
-8 cores available (default 8) -c, --no-color                      Do not use colorized output -x, --no-cross                      Do not cross filesystem boundaries
+  -X, --ignore-from string            Read absolute path patterns to ignore from file -f, --input-file string             Import analysis from JSON file -l, --log-file string               Path to a logfile (default "/dev/null") -m, --max-cores int                 Set max cores that Gdu will use.
+12 cores available (default 12) -c, --no-color                      Do not use colorized output -x, --no-cross                      Do not cross filesystem boundaries
       --no-delete                     Do not allow deletions